Treating Diarrhea in Newborn Puppies or Kittens

 - Electrolytes in water is often referred to as “Baby Gatorade” by breeders.
 Re-Sorb electrolytes in a gallon of water is a popular choice and keeps for 1 week when refrigerated.
 Pet-A-Lyte is chicken flavored and is received well, as is Rebound OES.
 These options all work well for both kittens and puppies.

 - Warm in bottle and let babies nurse it down.
 By bottle feeding them for one feeding, the electrolytes will help to counter the dehydration.

 - Pedialyte can be used in an emergency but dilute 50/50 with water as it is too sweet for a puppy or kitten and they don’t nurse the Pedialyte as well.

-- Over 2 weeks – Amoxicillin has worked well but Cephalexin 10 mg/lb (twice daily) is also relatively safe.
-With kidney and liver function minimal until 6 weeks use caution going to sulfa until after weaning.
+- Over 2 weeks: Amoxicillin has worked well but Cephalexin 10 mg/lb (twice daily) is also relatively safe.
+With kidney and liver function minimal until 6 weeks, use caution going to sulfa until after weaning.

-if you want to put in food so it can become active in the intestines where it is needed and Health Gard
+if you want to put in food and Health-Gard

 If you need help, call us at 1-800-786-4751.

 Don Bramlage, DVM, Director of Veterinary Services at Revival Animal Health